What Event Producers Want in a Rental Company

-You know the relationship between event producers and rental companies is valuable, but do you know how important it really is?
+You know the relationship between an event producer and a rental company is valuable, but do you know how important it really is?
 A good relationship makes the process easier on the client: the producer already has a good understanding of what the client wants, but they need to match it to the inventory of their rental provider.
 It’s also a great way to send business referrals, which are worth their weight in gold in this industry.

 Naturally, the inventory is the first place to start.
 I look at a rental company’s product, as well as past events to see how they’ve been used.
 We look for the trendiness of what’s currently available, as well as outdated inventory.
 The products that we need are ever-evolving, so a rental company must be willing to purchase new products that align with the latest trends; otherwise, we’ll source those needs from other vendors.
 You snooze, you lose!